- Why deferred revenue exists

 Why deferred revenue exists

-Accrual accounting separates cash timing from performance.
+accrual accounting separates cash timing from performance.
 Annual prepay SaaS, multi-month retainers, concert tickets sold early, or service packages paid upfront commonly create deferred revenue until delivery milestones hit.

 Simple example